-- (a) Introduction. - (b) Initial summary. - (i) A brief outline/executive summary of the project you intend to run. - (ii) Details of who will benefit from this project and how their needs will be addressed (this should include commissioning organisation, participants and the company and company members). - (c) The Proposal. - (i) This is an opportunity to 'flesh out' the details of the proposal and convince the commissioning organisation of your ability to deliver the project. - (d) Budget and Resources. - Details of costs and resources needed to carry out the work. - (e) Appendices - (i) Details of adaptations and changes made in response to any pilot workshops/ scratch performances and stakeholder research that may have been part of the R&D process. - (ii) Planning documentation and budget. - (iii) Health & safety and legal constraints. - (iv) Details of how you intend to monitor and evaluate the process and the outcomes.
+- (a) Introduction that responds to a given scenario. - (b) Initial summary - (i) A brief outline/executive summary of the project you intend to run, including the research undertaken. - (ii) Details of who will benefit from this project and how their needs will be addressed (this should include commissioning organisation, participants and the company and company members). - (iii) The timelines that will be necessary to deliver the project. - (c) The Proposal - (i) This is an opportunity to 'flesh out' the details of the proposal and convince the commissioning organisation of your ability to deliver the project.

+- (d) Budget and Resources - (i) Details of costs and resources needed to carry out the work.

+(e) Appendices

+- (i) Details of adaptations and changes made in response to any pilot workshops/scratch performances and stakeholder research that may have been part of the R&D process. - (ii) Planning documentation and budget. - (iii) Health and safety and legal constraints. - (iv) Details of how you intend to monitor and evaluate the process and the outcomes.